home

 Chester County

-Physiography: Piedmont Upland Section
+Physiography: Piedmont Upland

-of the Piedmont Province
+Section of the Piedmont Province

-Serpentinite is a metamorphic rock, composed
+Serpentinite is a metamorphic rock, composed partly of

-sustain only certain types of plants.
+outcrops sustain only certain types of plants.
 These desert-like barrens are

 ecologically unique and host rare plant and animal species.